 In another dream I had, I touched a large male Orca in a sea like pond filled with Monet lilies.
 His tale was made of fur - I never got to touch him.
 This often happen in dreams of Orcas - I so badly want to touch them, but somehow in my dream something or circumstance prevent me to.

 I want the giant teddy to represent the souvenirs you buy from the shop at Seaworld after the show.
 I will place giant tags on them - embroider with the title - 'Superdry' as it is on the Superdry logo.

 Interestingly Superdry is one of the most copied and widely ’faked’ fashion labels.
 The words: Syrian Families will replace the Japanese lettering above Superdry.
 This enhances the idea of ‘lost in translation’, both between humans as well as between human and animal.
 The word 'sylvan' means 'of the forest'.

 These toys are ‘families’ consisting of little animals dressed in clothing - with 'dinner table' sets and kitchens, baby strollers etc. This obviously enhances the idea of ‘Westernization’ and 'the American dream'.

 This is a comment on how European and American countries view the rest of the world and vice versa.
-In making my Orcas look like ‘Sylvanian Families I aim to directly comment on political, humanitarian issues such as the migration crisis, and how humans too are often displaced just like the Orcas.
+In making my Orca look like ‘Sylvanian Families I aim to directly comment on political, humanitarian issues such as the migration crisis, and how humans too are often displaced just like the Orcas.

-What is interesting to me in making a ‘teddy souvenir’ and why I want my whales to represent such a teddy, is that people watch the show of a Killer Whale with a collapsed Dorsal fin at Seaworld, yet the one you buy at the shop after the show has a perfect Dorsal fin.
+What is interesting to me in making a ‘teddy souvenir’ and why I want my whale to represent such a teddy, is that people watch the show of a Killer Whale with a collapsed Dorsal fin at Seaworld, yet the one you buy at the shop after the show has a perfect Dorsal fin.

 This to me is such a great example of just how selectively ignorant people can be.